cpfaff/cafe/README.md

 NOTE:

-Be as precise as possible in your commit messages and always use present tense.
-Give it a meaningful title (max 50 chars long), then describe your changes.
-Be as verbose as you want to.
-Bullet points are OK as well and represent good way to describe your changes (use asterisk as bullet points).
-Reference to issues with discussions using #id_of_the_issue.
+Be as precise as possible in your commit messages.
+Please always use present tense.
+Give the commit a meaningful title (max 50 chars long).
+After the title leave an empty line and then describe your changes.
+Be as verbose as you want to in your descriptions.
+Bullet points can be used as well to represent your changes (use asterisk as bullet points '*').
+Provide references to existing issues the commit is addressing.
+This is done using the hastag and the ID of the commit (#id_of_the_issue).

 ### License